What You Need to Know

 - Plan F: This plan pays the Medicare Part A and B deductible.
 It also covers many of the costs of Medicare Part A, such as coinsurance for hospital stays, hospice care and care at a skilled nursing facility.
 Medigap Plan F isn’t available to anyone who became eligible for Medicare after January 1, 2020.

 - Plan G: A popular alternative to Plan F is Plan G, which covers similar expenses.
 Plan G will help pay for coinsurance for hospital stays, doctor office visits and skilled nursing facility care.
-However, Plan G doesn’t cover your Medicare Part B deductible.
+However, Plan G doesn’t cover your Medicare Part B deductible ($233 in 2022).

 - Plan N: This plan covers your Medicare Part A and B coinsurance, as well as your Part A deductible.
 It doesn’t pay your Medicare Part B deductible or Part B excess charges if your doctor charges more than Medicare has agreed to pay for a service.